 - Run the entire model—When you click the Run button on the ModelBuilder ribbon, all ready-to-run tools run in sequence.
 If some tools have already run, they do not run again; the model runs from the first tool that has not yet run.

 Alternatively, you can right-click anywhere in the model and select Run.

 If you attempt to run an individual model process that is not ready to run (invalid), a warning message appears stating that the process is not ready to run.
 If you attempt to run the entire model and it contains processes that are not ready to run, the ready-to-run processes run in sequence and processes that are not ready do not run.

-The tool turns red when the process is running and turns back to yellow with a drop shadow after it has successfully executed.
-The tool remains red if it fails.
+A tool element is red when the process is running and turns yellow with a drop shadow after it has completed.
+The tool elements remains red if the tool fails.
 To view error messages, right-click the tool that failed and select Messages.

 Tools that run in ModelBuilder are not saved to your project's geoprocessing history.